jasonp000/angry-umbrella/5-five-eerie-extraterrestrials/readme.md

 Create a new directory called `elb` in your directory and create a new file inside of it called `elb.tf`.

-Edit the file `elb/elb.tf`, with the following contents:
+Edit the file `elb/elb.tf`, with the following variables:

 ```hcl
 variable "server_port" {}